6 Tips to book your tickets smoothly!

 How can I pay for my tickets?

-The event organiser determines which payment methods are available.
+The event organiser determines which payment methods are available and within which period of time you have to pay.
 If a payment method is not displayed, this means it is not available (not even through other channels, such as the call-centre).
+It is also not possible to give a postponement for payment by bank or credit card.

 The ticket prices mentioned always include all costs charged by the organiser and Tele Ticket Service.
 However, extra costs may be charged if a method of payment and delivery is selected that is different from the standard method.